-The report is available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, assurance report cards and assets.
+The report is available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards and assets.
 The report can be easily located in the SecurityCenter Feed under the category Monitoring.

 - SecurityCenter 5.5

 - Nessus 6.10.8

 - LCE 5.0.1

-Open Port Summary - This chapter presents the put from the “netstat” command using the Netstat Portscanner SSH plugin ID 14272.
-Additionally, for Windows computers, the process information is also present using the plugin 34220 “Netstat Portscanner (WMI)”.
-The data in this chapter provides the statistical data for systems and the TCP ports on which they are listening.
+Open Port Summary: The Open Port Summary chapter presents the output from the “netstat” command using the Netstat Portscanner SSH plugin ID 14272.
+Additionally, for Windows computers, the process information is also included by using the Netstat Portscanner plugin ID 34220.
+The data in this chapter provides statistical data for systems and the TCP ports on which they are listening.

 TCP Trusted Client Connections: This chapter uses the Nessus Network Monitor plugin 3, 'Internal client trusted connection' to report connections from clients to servers on various ports.
 Information displayed provides analysts with detailed statistics of ports and the trusted host connection established.

 TCP Trusted Server Connection: This chapter uses the Nessus Network Monitor plugin 15, 'Internal server trusted connection' to report connections from servers to clients on various ports.
 This information assists analysts with port statistics that are common across the network.

 Outbound External Connections: This chapter uses the Nessus Network Monitor plugin 16, 'Outbound external connection' to report connections from clients to external servers on various ports.
 This information assists analysts with port statistics that are common across the network.